cole007/svg-icons/README.md

 ## SVG Icons Overview

-The SVG Icons plugin allows you to quickly and easily access any set of SVG icons stored within your sites public directory (Shh, they don't just have to be icons).
+The SVG Icons plugin introduces a custom fieldtype allowing you to quickly and easily access any set of SVG icons stored within your sites public directory without giving your clients the ability to delete or upload.

 ![Screenshot](resources/screenshots/svg-icon-fieldtype.png)